Job Market Paper

 Adolescent Depression and Adult Earnings: the Roles of Direct and Indirect Effects

-Abstract: Adolescent depression has long-term effects on adult labor market outcomes, but we understand little about whether these effects are direct or mediated by intermediate outcomes.
+Abstract: Youth with depression earn less as adults, but we understand little about the pathways of effects that lead to this gap.
 I use data from a nationally representative survey of youth to estimate the direct and indirect effects of adolescent depression on adult earnings with a mediation analysis framework.
 I use several identification strategies to address issues of omitted variables bias.
-In contrast to previous literature, I find that the direct effect of adolescent depression on earnings is close to zero.
-I find that about half of the effect of adolescent depression on earnings is mediated by adult depression, while the other half is mediated by educational attainment.
-The total effect is similar in magnitude to the return to a year of education.
-The important mediating roles of adult depression and education imply that policies aimed at several different links between adolescent depression and earnings could reduce its long-term consequences.
+I find that the direct effect of adolescent depression on earnings is close to zero and that indirect pathways are most important.
+More than half of the total effect of adolescent depression on earnings is mediated by educational attainment, while the rest of the effect is mediated by adult depression.
+Results highlight the large economic benefits that could still be achieved by better treating adolescent depression or targeting gaps in mediating variables.

 Works in Progress